 Exciting news, Dead by Daylight fans – cross-play and cross-friends have come to the game.
 Developer Behaviour Interactive has announced the brand-new features, which will let survivors and killers get together with their pals in-game regardless of platform, arrives this very day.

-DBD producer Stefan Beauchamp-Daniel has explained in the horror game’s fourth anniversary stream (included below) that, first, “cross-friends” – one of the asymmetric survival game’s “most asked-for and requested features – is “finally coming to the game this year”.
-This will work via the addition of a “search feature and add friends features”, and will let you find your Dead by Daylight pals from other games and “add them directly to your friends list”.
+Earlier this year, DBD producer Stefan Beauchamp-Daniel explained in the horror game’s fourth anniversary stream (included below) that, first, “cross-friends” – one of the asymmetric survival game’s “most asked-for and requested features – was “finally coming to the game this year”.
+It works via the addition of a “search feature and add friends features”, and will let you find your Dead by Daylight pals from other games and “add them directly to your friends list”.

-Beauchamp-Daniel explains that the studio hopes grouping players together across platforms will not only help players match with others closer in terms in of ranking more easily, but also throw something new into the mix, gameplay-wise.
+In the previous clip, Beauchamp-Daniel explained that the studio hopes grouping players together across platforms will not only help them match with others closer in terms in of ranking more easily, but also throw something new into the mix, gameplay-wise.